lodotek/azure-quickstart-templates/docker-wordpress-mysql/README.md

 </a>

-This template allows you to deploy an Ubuntu Server 15.04 VM with Docker (using the [Docker Extension][ext]) and starts a WordPress container listening an port 80 which uses MySQL database running in a separate but linked Docker container, which are created using [Docker Compose][compose] capabilities of the [Azure Docker Extension][ext].
+This template allows you to deploy an Ubuntu Server 15.04 VM with Docker (using the [Docker Extension][ext]) and starts a Tomcat container with Sapho listening an port 80 which uses MySQL database running in a separate but linked Docker container, which are created using [Docker Compose][compose] capabilities of the [Azure Docker Extension][ext].